How To get from Bangkok to Koh Lanta

 Don Muang (DMK) to Phuket flights (HKT)

-- Take the ferry from Phuket’s Ao Po Pier to Koh Lanta.
+Now, it’s time to take the ferry from Phuket’s Ao Po Pier to Koh Lanta.
+Don’t forget to buy your ferry ticket!

 The Krabi Airport (KBV) is about 60 kilometres away from Koh Lanta.
 Daily planes arrive at Krabi Airport from both Bangkok airports.
 Thai Airways, Thai Smile, Bangkok Airways, and Thai VietJet Air all fly from Suvarnabhumi Airport (BKK) to Krabi.
 Thai Lion Air, Nok Air, and AirAsia offer flights from Don Mueang Airport (DMK) to Krabi.
 The flight time from Bangkok to Krabi is around 1 hour and 20 minutes.